-These day-long highly interactive preceptorships build links among community PAH specialists, non-specialists, and clinicians at established PAH centers, creating new avenues for communication and more comprehensive, state-of-the-art diagnosis, initial treatment, and long-term management of patients with PAH.
+This interactive CME session will help build links among community PAH specialists and front-line clinicians by creating new avenues for communication and supporting comprehensive, state-of-the-art care for our patients with PAH

 - This program is FREE

 This activity has been designed for pulmonologists, cardiologists, rheumatologists, internists, and primary care physicians, as well as nurses, physician assistants, and other allied health professionals who help care for patients with PAH.